bpesquet/mlcourse/notes/project_workflow/README.md

 Example (taken from the book [Deep Learning with Python](https://github.com/fchollet/deep-learning-with-python-notebooks)): the task of learning the time of day from a clock is far easier with engineered features rather than raw clock images.

 [![Feature engineering](images/feature_engineering.png)](https://www.manning.com/books/deep-learning-with-python)

 ---

-#### Preprocessing pipelines

-Data preprocessing is done through a series of sequential operations on data (handling missing values, standardization, one-hot encoding...).

-Some Machine Learning tools support the definition of [pipelines](https://scikit-learn.org/stable/modules/compose.html#pipeline) for streamlining these operations.
-This is useful to prevent mistakes and oversights when preprocessing new data.

----